 Camptivities

-Camptivities are activities that happen at camp on a regular basis like crafts, cooking, woodworking, creek exploring, and more!
+Camptivities are activities that happen at camp on a regular basis like crafts, camp cooking, woodworking, creek exploring, and more!

 Lilburn Day Camp offers a variety of “classic” Girl Scout camp activities, which we call camptivities.